 Senior Ceramics major Liam Calhoun's ceramic piece was accepted into the 2017 NCECA National Student Juried Exhibition, part of the National Council on Education for the Ceramic Arts conference that approximately 5,000 people attend every year.
 The NCECA National Student Juried Exhibition has quickly become one of the premier exhibitions of student ceramic work in the United States.
 The 2017 NSJE jurors selected 25 artists out of 293 artist submissions; 18 graduate, five undergraduate, and two post-baccalaureates.
 The exhibition features emerging talent in the field and highlights the variety and caliber of student work from across the country.
 The selected pieces were on display at the Hofman Gallery in Portland, Oregon.

-RJ Sturgess, a 2012 graduate of the program was just accepted into the MFA program in Ceramics at Georgia State University and will begin in Fall 2017.
+RJ Sturgess, a 2012 graduate of the program was accepted into the MFA program in Ceramics at Georgia State University and began Fall 2017.

 Tina Vu was accepted into the MFA ceramics programs at RISD, Syracuse, Virginia Commonwealth, Ohio University and SUNY New Paltz.
 She selected Ohio University in Athens, Ohio and graduated in 2017.
 Ohio University’s MFA ceramics program is currently nationally ranked 4th.

 Rachelyn Spry’s ceramic piece was accepted into the 2014 NCECA National Student Juried Exhibition, part of the National Council on Education for the Ceramic Arts conference that approximately 5,000 people attend every year.
 The NCECA National Student Juried Exhibition has quickly become one of the premier exhibitions of student ceramic work in the United States.
 The 2014 NSJE features 59 works out of 593 pieces submitted by undergraduates, post-baccalaureates, and graduates across the country representing 39 schools.
 The exhibition features emerging talent in the field and highlights the variety and caliber of student work from across the country.
 The selected pieces were on display at the Frederick Layton Gallery at the Milwaukee Institute of Art & Design.